-The purpose of this test is to evaluate the correct operation of an inductive distributor pickup based on the output voltage and frequency during cranking and engine run conditions.
+The purpose of this test is to investigate the operation of an inductive distributor pick-up based on voltage and frequency output during engine cranking and running conditions.

 Connection for diagnostic work will vary dependent on application.